Sherman5A/apple-silicon/report/report.md

 All of the following processor families belong to two distinct computer architectures, reduced instruction set computers (RISC), and complex instruction set computers (CISC).
-These design philosophies affect the families architectures and operation greatly; therefore, the philosophies principles and differences must be explored to analyse the families details, differences, and practices.
+These design philosophies affect the families architectures and operation greatly; therefore, the two philosophies principles and differences must be explored to better analyse the families details, differences, and practices.

-As defined by John Mashey [-@risc-userpages], a contributor to the MIPS RISC architecture [@john-mashey], most RISC architectures have: a load then store architecture - 'no operations that combine load/store with arithmetic i.e., like add from memory, or add to memory', no more than 1 operand that accesses a memory address per instruction, standard fixed instruction sizes, and a small amount of address modes.
-Crucially, the number of instructions does not determine if a processor is RISC [@what-risc]
+As defined by John Mashey [-@risc-userpages], a contributor to the MIPS RISC architecture [@john-mashey], most RISC architectures have: a load then store architecture - 'no operations that combine load/store with arithmetic i.e., like add from memory, or add to memory', no more than one operand that accesses a memory address per instruction, standard fixed instruction sizes, simple encoding, and a small amount of address modes.
+Crucially, the number of instructions does not determine whether a processor is RISC.
+Instead, RISC is a loose set of architectures, sharing some of the above features, that aim to achieve efficient execution by a pipelined processor using an optimising compiler [@what-risc].

-**RISC is not inherently lower power, or a mobile ISA
+**RISC is not inherently lower power, or a mobile ISA.
+It is just collection of instruction set characterises .

 # PowerPC